Drugs and alcohol

 I feel I am drinking too much

-Drinkline is an NHS service and offers support and advice in addition to self-help material to those who are worried about their drinking.
+If you would like to speak to someone Drinkline is an NHS service and offers support and advice in addition to self-help material to those who are worried about their drinking, you can call 0300 123 1110 - weekdays 9am – 8pm, weekends 11am – 4pm.

-It is good to talk with your doctor so they can give you advice and information about local support groups.
+You can always talk with your doctor who can give you medical advice and information about local support groups.

 I don’t drink but feel pressured to do so